budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 [Trello](https://trello.com/) is the central tool I use to organize the many facets of my life and projects.
 While I use many other systems for managing projects and data, like [Github](https://github.com) and [Podio](https://podio.com), I find that having one place as the "dashboard" for what I need to be working on or thinking about is essential.

 Trello is a blank slate to begin with, which is great, but it leaves you to figure out your own system.
-It's important to give it a structure and keep with that.
-What follows is an outline of mine, though there are many examples of basic setups on the [Trello Blog](https://blog.trello.com/).
+It's important to give it a structure and stick to it.
+What follows is an outline of my approach, though there are many examples of basic setups on the [Trello Blog](https://blog.trello.com/).

 Like any system, you only get out of it what you put into it.
 You need to review your dashboard daily and be active about it.